quartzy/courier/docs/couriers/postmark.md

 ## Notes for Postmark Templates

+### Implicit Template Variables

 Postmark allows users to define template keys in the subject of templated emails.
 To support this functionality, the courier will pass the `subject` of the `Email` into the template variables with the key `subject`.

+### BCC Recipients

+Postmark does not support sending emails with a BCC recipients list.
+Courier does not throw an error when sending emails with a BCC using the Postmark courier, but it is important to note, that the email will just not be delivered to the given email addresses.